prominenceai/deepstream-services-library/docs/api-source.md

 ```C++
 void dsl_source_set_num_in_use_max(uint max);
 ```
-Sets the maximum number of in-use sources that can be serviced.
+Sets the maximum number of in-use sources that can be serviced. **Note!** it is the responsibility of the client to set max in-use value within the limit imposed by Hardware.